-Morning drop off begins at 7:30 am; all classes begin promptly at 8:00 am.
+Morning drop off begins at 7:30; all classes begin promptly at 8:00 am.

 Drop off - Students in grades K-8 will be dropped off in front of the school.
-Cars dropping off students are not permitted to park or even stand in this area.
+Cars dropping off students are not permitted to park in this area.
 If you need to park your car, please use an available parking space.
 Students arriving to school after 8:00 am must sign in at the front desk to receive a tardy slip.